Some of the companies on our platform issue shares to investors via a nominee. We have put together this guide to explain what this means for you.

 How does the nominee structure work?

 Rather than issuing the shares to you directly, the shares are instead issued to a nominee company: Crowdcube Nominees Limited.
 The nominee is named in the company’s register of shareholders and will be the legal holder of the shares.
+The company will communicate directly with the nominee and but may also send you updates directly.

-You should read the legal review which will be attached to the email you are sent after the pitch closes to investment
+You should read the legal review which will be attached to the email you are sent after the pitch closes to investment and the Investor Terms, which apply to every investment.

 How does voting work?